An Updated Assessment of Reinforcement Learning for Macro Placement: Experimental Setup

 \subsection{Testcases and enablements}

-New, macro-heavy testcases and enhanced design enablements have been developed and made available in {\em MacroPlacement}.
+To enable studies that are relevant to the sub-10nm regime \cite{GoldieMYJSWLJPNPTSHTLLHCD24}, we develop scaled versions of Google's TSMC 7nm Ariane testcase ({\em CT-Ariane}), and port other macro-heavy testcases to the open 7nm enablement ASAP7 \cite{ASAP7}.\footnote{We drop the ICCAD04~\cite{iccad04} testcases, which correspond to much older technologies.
+Experimental results for these testcases remain available in \cite{TILOS-repo}.} Details of testcases and design enablements used in our studies are as follows.

+{\bf Testcases.} We convert the only publicly available Google testcase, Ariane in TSMC 7nm ({\em CT-Ariane}), from protobuf format (available in the {\em CT} repo \cite{CT-TCAD}) to LEF/DEF format~\cite{rdf2024}.
+Scaled (x2 and x4) versions of {\em CT-Ariane} serve as additional testcases, and are also used in pre-training and ``quantified suboptimality'' analyses~\cite{HagenHK95}.
+Table \ref{tab:testcase_pretraining} provides details of scaled versions of {\em CT-Ariane}.\footnote{Note that the CT-Grouping flow uses hMETIS to generate standard-cell clusters with a parameter {\em npart}, which is set to 500 plus the number of predefined groups (macros and IO ports).
+Therefore, the number of standard-cell clusters (\#Grps) scales sublinearly in Table \ref{tab:testcase_pretraining}.}

-{\bf Testcases.} {\em MacroPlacement} includes four open-source testcases: Ariane \cite{ariane} (20K FFs, 133 and 136 macros), BlackParrot (Quad-Core) \cite{bp_quad} (214K FFs, 220 macros), MemPool Group \cite{mempool_group} (361K FFs, 324 macros), and NVDLA (partition ``c'') \cite{nvdla} (45K FFs, 128 macros).
-All macros in Ariane and in NVDLA have the same size, while BlackParrot and MemPool Group each contain macros of varying sizes.
-Our experiments use the 133-macro Ariane variant to match the Ariane in {\em Nature} and {\em CT}. \cite{MacroPlacementTestcases} gives details of testcase creation.
+We also study three open-source testcases which are publicly available in \cite{MacroPlacementTestcases}: Ariane \cite{ariane}, BlackParrot (Quad-Core) \cite{bp_quad} and MemPoolGroup \cite{mempool_group}.
+Table \ref{tab:testcase} provides testcase parameters. \#MacroType gives the number of distinct macro sizes: Ariane has all same-sized macros, while BlackParrot and MemPoolGroup each contain macros of varying sizes.
+We use the 133-macro Ariane variant to match the Ariane in {\em Nature} and {\em CT}.
+Table \ref{tab:testcase} also gives ranges for standard cell counts, since \#StdCells differs between NanGate45 and ASAP7.

-{\bf Enablements.} {\em MacroPlacement} includes three open-source enablements: SKY130HD \cite{SKY130HD}, NanGate45 \cite{nangate45} and ASAP7 \cite{ASAP7}.
-We use the bsg\_fakeram \cite{bsg_fakeram} generator to generate SRAMs for SKY130HD and NanGate45 enablements.
-The SKY130HD PDK has only five metal layers, while SRAMs typically use or block the first four metal layers; this makes it difficult to route macro-heavy testcases.
-We therefore provide the SKY130HD FakeStack~\cite{SKY130HDFakeStack} enablement which contains nine metal layers.
-We also provide FakeRAM2.0~\cite{fakeram2} to generate SRAM abstracts for ASAP7-based testcases.
+{\bf Enablements.} Our studies use two open-source enablements that are public in {\em MacroPlacement}: NanGate45 \cite{nangate45} and ASAP7 \cite{ASAP7}.
+We use the bsg\_fakeram \cite{bsg_fakeram} generator to generate SRAMs for NanGate45.
+We also use FakeRAM2.0~\cite{fakeram2} to generate SRAM abstracts for ASAP7-based testcases.
+We also use one closed-source enablement: GlobalFoundries 12LP with SRAMs from a third-party IP provider.